-May conflict with the Zoning Ordinance standards.
+May conflict with and be more restrictive than the Zoning Ordinance standards.

 The hierarchy of land use in Park City is based upon the State of Utah's land use legislation.
-The General Plan is the guiding document for Park Cityit is the blueprint for the future of the City.
+The General Plan is the guiding document for Park City - it is the blueprint for the future of the City.
 It is a long range policy plan that will guide future Land Management Code (LMC) and zoning decisions.